What Is True Wealth?

 It is impossible to become a great financial planner without having a personal connection with our clients.
 If we want to be better than a commoditised solution, we need to learn more about cultivating personal relationships where trust is put before profit.

 The financial planning profession is changing and evolving.
-And whilst the rise of automated investment solutions gives people ultra-low-cost options, it’s time we demonstrate what real financial planning is and why we create social value in a way that an algorithm never could.
+And whilst the rise of automated investment solutions gives people ultra-low-cost options, it’s time we demonstrate what true financial planning really is and why we create social value in a way that an algorithm never could.